AutomateNOW-Fan/AutomateNOW/README.md

 - Execute Adhoc Reports where you may not have permission to in the UI
 - List tags, folders etc. on an instance that you may not have permission to in the UI
 - (Psuedo) Rename Task Templates & Workflow Templates
-- Move items freely into and out of Workspaces
 - Automatic text file MIME type detection (for Add-AutomateNOWDataSourceItem)
-- Specify the theme and ui density at the time of user creation
+- Specify the theme and ui density at the time of user creation ~~- Move items freely into and out of Workspaces~~ (this has been recently disabled by InfiniteDATA)

 <sub>* things the console does not allow</sub>